-A switch shall not be incorporated in a mains supply cord.
+A switch shall not be incorporated in a MAINS supply cord.

-A switch or circuit-breaker shall not interrupt a protective earth conductor.
+A switch or circuit-breaker shall not interrupt any protective earth conductor.

-A switch or circuit-breaker with contacts for disconnecting and other contacts for other purposes shall conform to the requirements of 6.6 and 6.7 for separation between circuits.
+A switch or circuit-breaker with contacts for disconnecting and other contacts for other purposes shall comply with the requirements of 6.6 and 6.7 for separation between circuits.